 garlic, finely chopped

 Optional toppings: Sliced avocado, fresh cilantro, shredded Monterey Jack cheese, Mexican hot sauce, lime wedges

-To finish: Transfer the chicken to a large plate.
+Transfer the chicken to a large plate.
 When cool enough to handle, remove and discard the skin, bones, and any cartilage.
 Shred the chicken and add the meat back into the soup.
 Add the black beans and lime juice and stir to combine.
 Taste and season with salt as needed.
 Serve the soup with crumbled tortilla chips and other toppings.